teiid/openshift/README.md

 Teiid Demo on OpenShift
 ===============================

 First, you will need an OpenShift account.
-If you do not already have an account, please go to https://openshift.redhat.com/app/getting_started
+If you do not already have an account, go to https://openshift.redhat.com/app/getting_started to sign up.

-Note: the next two steps make use of the command line tool.
+Note: The first two steps below make use of the OpenShift command line tools.
 If preferred, you can use the OpenShift Web Console to create the jbosseap-6.0 application and add the MySQL cartridge.
 Both the command line and web console are described at https://openshift.redhat.com/app/getting_started

 1) Create a jbosseap-6.0 application on OpenShift